-The test and acceptance criteria the NBCC refers to are contained in a standard fire test method, CAN/ULC-S101, Standard Method of Fire Endurance Tests of Building Construction and Materials, published by ULC Standards.
+The test and acceptance criteria referred to in the NBC are contained in a standard fire test method, CAN/ULC-S101, published by ULC Standards.

 Horizontal assemblies such as floors, ceilings and roofs are tested for fire exposure from the underside only.
 This is because a fire in the compartment below presents the most severe threat.
 For this reason, the fire-resistance rating is required from the underside of the assembly only.
 The fire-resistance rating of the tested assembly will indicate, as part of design limitations, the restraint conditions of the test.
 When selecting a fire-resistance rating, it is important to ensure that the restraint conditions of the test are the same as the construction in the field.
 Wood-frame assemblies are normally tested with no end restraint to correspond with normal construction practice.

 Partitions or interior walls required to have a fire-resistance rating must be rated equally from each side, since a fire could develop on either side of the fire separation.
 They are normally designed symmetrically.
 If they are not symmetrical, the fire-resistance rating of the assembly is determined based on testing from the weakest side.
 For a loadbearing wall, the test requires the maximum load permitted by design standards be superimposed on the assembly.
 Most wood-stud wall assemblies are tested and listed as loadbearing.
 This allows them to be used in both loadbearing and non-loadbearing applications.